TechArtistG/webBridge/README.md

 Another destinction is webBridge is focued on bridinging the gap between web apps and an embedded browser controls.

+# Status
+Still very WIP.
+The Javascript interpetration is complete along with the basics of a Python generator implementation.

 # Usage
 webBridge defines a namepsace and base class in JavaScript: wbi = webBridge namepsace